 Speedo sells these in a 2-pack (mirrored and a regular light blue tinted lens) and they retail for less than $20, making them an exceptional deal and a great way to see clearly for longer in the water.

-Sporti Antifog Plus Swim Goggles
+Sporti Antifog S2 Swim Goggles

 Sporti is a low-cost maker of swim gear.
 With a line-up of budget swimsuits for women, water ankle weights, mesh bags, and more, Sporti makes gear that is comparable to the big names with a smaller price tag.

-Their lineup of swimming goggles has antifog in each goggles’ product name, but the antifog technology is similar to most other goggle makers, with a thin layer of protective coating that is applied to the inside of the lens.
+Their lineup of swimming goggles has antifog in each goggles’ product name, but the antifog technology is similar to most other goggle makers, with a thin layer of protective coating applied to the inside of the lens.

 The big benefit to the Sporti goggles is their price point, with a set of goggles costing just around $6-7 (check SwimOutlet for current pricing and deals).